 O Merciful God By St Thomas Aquinas (1225-1274) Doctor Angelicus Doctor Communis

-O merciful God, grant that I may ever perfectly do Your Will in all things.
-Let it be my ambition to work only for Your honour and glory.
-Let me rejoice in nothing but that leads to You, nor grieve for anything, that leads away from You.
-May all passing things be as nothing in my eyes and may all that is Yours be dear to me and You, my God, dear above them all.
-May all joy be meaningless without You and may I desire nothing apart from You.
-May all labour and toil delight me when it is for You.
+O merciful God, grant that I may ever perfectly do Thy Will in all things.
+Let it be my ambition to work only for Thy honour and glory.
+Let me rejoice in nothing but that which leads to Thee, nor grieve for anything, which leads away from Thee.
+May all passing things be as nothing in my eyes and may all which is Thine be dear to me and Thou, my God, dear above them all.
+May all joy be meaningless without Thee and may I desire nothing apart from Thee.
+May all labour and toil delight me, when it is for Thee.
 Make me, O Lord, obedient without complaint, poor without regret, patient without murmur, humble without pretence, joyous without frivolity, and truthful without disguise.
 Amen

 Saint of the Day – 15 March – Saint Pope Zachary (Died 752) – Papal Ascension 5 December 741- 752, abolitionist of slavery, apostle of the poor, Diplomat, Administrator of great renown, peace-maker.
 Born at Calabria, Italy of Greek ancestry and died on 22 March 752 of natural causes.
 He was the last Pope of the Byzantine Papacy.
 Zachary built the original Church of Santa Maria sopra Minerva, near the Pantheon and restored the decaying Lateran Palace, moving the Relic of the head of Saint George to the Church of San Giorgio al Velabro, he forbade the traffic of slaves in Rome, negotiated peace with the Lombards and sanctioned Pepin the Short’s usurpation of the Frankish throne from Childeric III.
 Zachary is regarded as a capable administrator and a skilful and subtle diplomat in a dangerous time.
 He is also known as Zacharias.
 The Roman Martyr ology states: – “At Rome, the birthday of St Zachary, who governed the Church of God with great vigilance and was renowned for his merits, rested in peace.”